jrfoell/recurring-timer-widget/readme.txt

 3. The widget using the example CSS file for style.

 == Changelog ==

+= 1.4 =
+* Make sure monthly events do not produce 'negative' countdowns after this month's event has occurred.
+* Added default style with option to override in the theme

 = 1.3 =
 * Refactored javascript to allow widget to be placed multiple times on a